What's Going Around | Pink Eye

 If you suspect you or one of your children have pink eye, there are a few things AdventHealth Centra Care physicians recommend:

-• Don’t rub or touch your eyes or it could spread to both eyes.
+• Don’t rub or touch your eyes; it could spread to both eyes

-Only a doctor can determine if you or your child need an antibiotic to heal pink eye, so go to your nearest AdventHealth Centra Care if you suspect your child has been infected.
+Only a doctor can determine if you or your child need an antibiotic to heal pink eye.
+Visit your nearest AdventHealth Centra Care if you suspect you or a family member has been infected.

 Recent Blogs